Michael Horne KC

 experience & expertise

 Michael has practised in healthcare law throughout his career.
-For over twenty years he has had a busy and high-level clinical negligence practice in which he has acted for Claimants and Defendants in a wide range of claims.
+For over thirty years he has had a busy clinical negligence practice in which he has acted for Claimants and Defendants in a wide range of claims.
 His long experience of representing healthcare professionals before their regulatory bodies and in coroner’s inquests brings added depth to his understanding of the choices and outcomes his clients face.
 Michael’s practice has an increasing focus on issues surrounding mental capacity, in which he regularly appears in treatment decision cases for both the Official Solicitor and NHS bodies.

 recommendations